DIY Conch Shell Centerpiece

 So I happen to LOVE succulents.
 Seriously, it's becoming a problem.
 I have them all over my house.
-They are so resilient, they practically take care of themselves, need little care, and propagate easily.
-They might be the perfect pet plant for those of you who don't have a green thumb.
-You'll find these little members of the cactus family growing all over the rocky beaches in Mexico, which makes them an excellent choice for a coastal-themed DIY conch shell centerpiece.
+They are so resilient that they practically take care of themselves, need little maintenance, and propagate quickly.
+They might be the perfect pet plant for those who don't have a green thumb.
+You'll find these little cactus family members growing all over the rocky beaches in Mexico.
+I also love seashells and conch shells.
+My love for both items made me think of ways to include them together.
+That's when I realized they are an excellent choice for a coastal-themed DIY conch shell centerpiece.

 - 1 large conch shell

 Directions you need to follow: